Cholesterol is a fat (also called a lipid) that the body needs to work properly. There are many types of cholesterol. The ones talked about most are:

 The best way to treat high cholesterol in children is with diet and exercise.
 If your child is overweight, losing excess weight will help treat high cholesterol.
-But you should not restrict your child's diet unless your child's health care provider recommends it.
+But you should not restrict your child's diet unless your child's provider recommends it.
 Instead, offer healthy foods and encourage physical activity.

 DIET AND EXERCISE

 Help your child make healthy food choices by following these guidelines: